The Sea Walnut (aka The warty comb jelly)

 They grow to a maximum length of 100 -120 mm and are about 25 -35 mm in width.
 The body is made up of sets of lobes and it moves by the action of cilia - it is the largest organism to use this method of moving

-An interesting feature of Mnemopsis leidyi is that it has a transient anus, which means that it only forms during defecation.
+An interesting feature of Mnemopsis leidyi is that it has a transient anus, which means that it only forms when defecation is about to happen.

 Reproduction